decoded-satapathy/LinuxKickStarter/Step-2 Choosing a Distribution/Choosing the Right Distribution.md

 Your choice of a Linux distribution depends on your specific needs and preferences.
 If you value stability and reliability, Debian-based distributions like Ubuntu and Linux Mint are excellent.
 If you prefer a balance between stability and newer features, consider Red Hat-based distributions like Fedora.
 For those who want the latest and are comfortable with potential instability, Arch-based distributions like Manjaro are a great choice.

-For more in-depth guidance and further insights into choosing the right Linux distribution, you can watch the YouTube video by **ChrisTitusTech** named [Choosing the Right Linux Distro](https://youtu.be/dL05DoJ0qsQ?si=14C8PDJscZp3lM6Z).
+For more in-depth guidance and further insights into choosing the right Linux distribution, you can watch the YouTube video by **ChrisTitusTech** named [Choosing the Right Linux Distro](https://youtu.be/dL05DoJ0qsQ?si=14C8PDJscZp3lM6Z) or by **Luke Smith** named [How to choose a Linux distro: Stop Thinking!](https://youtu.be/3zpgQpdy_fI?si=Oo5KgmNB3wkZum0f).

 Select the distribution that aligns best with your requirements and enjoy your Linux journey!